MarcoDorantes/ioc/README.md

 The custom support in this case is the mapping between requested types, mainly interfaces, and their related implementation class instances.
 The custom support also includes instance activation, i.e., object construction.

 ##Key concepts
-'Type' as abstract data type, interface, protocol, public or published contract, or application programming interface (API).
+«Type» as abstract data type, interface, protocol, public or published contract, or application programming interface (API).

-'Class' as concrete class, module, implementation, usually hidden or private programmed executable artifact.
+«Class» as concrete class, module, implementation, usually hidden or private programmed executable artifact.

-'Mapper' as associative array, map, symbol table, hash table, or dictionary.
+«Mapper» as associative array, map, symbol table, hash table, or dictionary.

 ##Why do I need TypeClassMapper?
 The actual need is to properly manage the dependencies on a large-scale software design and to manage the level of technical debt of its codebase.
 The key goal is to prevent the ever increasing costs of a Big ball of mud anti-pattern: